 Cholesterol is one of the substances that contribute to the formation of cell membranes.
 It is also involved in the formation of various metabolic products and hormones, including bile acid.

 Atherosclerosis, a risk in case of hypercholesterolemia

-In the case of hypercholesterolemia, cholesterol accumulated in the walls of the blood vessels, causing them to thicken.
+In the case of hypercholesterolemia, cholesterol accumulates in the walls of the blood vessels, causing them to thicken.
 As the diameter of the respective vessel decreases, the blood flow to vital organs – especially the heart – is reduced.
-The cholesterol deposits calcify, leading to atherosclerosis and the subsequent complications: heart attack, stroke or sudden cardiac death.
+The cholesterol deposits calcify, leading to atherosclerosis and subsequent complications: heart attack, stroke or sudden cardiac death.
 (R)

 Bad and good cholesterol

 The “bad” LDL cholesterol is responsible for the changes associated with the atherosclerosis process.
 LDL cholesterol accumulates in the blood vessels, leading to calcification.
 Adequate treatment and lifestyle changes are meant to reduce the level of LDL within the body.

 The “good” HDL cholesterol, on the other hand, has a protective effect.
 It offers excellent protection against the atherosclerosis process, gathering the “bad” LDL cholesterol from the tissues and taking it back to the liver (where it will be processed and excreted).
 A healthy person will have a high level of HDL.
 (R)

 When it comes to optimal cholesterol levels, one must take into account not only the pre-existing conditions but also various risk factors.
 These can include a family history of hypercholesterolemia, and surgical interventions for heart conditions (stents, bypasses, etc.).
 As for the pre-existent conditions that might affect cholesterol values, these might be diabetes, hypertension, kidney failure, heart attack, and stroke.